Suppression of monasteries: Belgium (Austrian Netherlands)

 Emperor Joseph II's Edict on Idle Institutions was applied also in the Austrian Netherlands (present-day Belgium), reducing the number of monasteries there.
 A decade later, in the course of the French Revolution in 1794, French armies overran the same territory, and on October 1, 1795 it was annexed to the Republic (including territories that were never under Habsburg rule, like the Bishopric of Liège).
-Thereupon, the French Revolution's militant anticlerical policies, already implemented in France itself, were applied to this new territory - which included the dissolution of convents and monasteries as well as confiscation of ecclesiastical properties and the separation of Church and State.
+The French Revolution's militant anticlerical policies, already implemented in France itself, were then applied to the new territory, which included the dissolution of convents and monasteries, the confiscation of ecclesiastical properties, and the separation of church and state.

 Denmark

 In Denmark in 1528, King Frederick I of Denmark confiscated 15 of the houses of the wealthiest monasteries and convents.
-Further laws under his successor over the course of the 1530s banned the friars, and forced monks and nuns to transfer title to their houses to the Crown, which passed them out to supportive nobles, who soon acquired former monastic lands.
+Further laws under his successor over the course of the 1530s banned the friars and forced monks and nuns to transfer title to their houses to the Crown, which passed them out to supportive nobles, who soon acquired former monastic lands.
 Danish monastic life was to vanish in a way identical to that of Sweden.

 However, most monks and nuns by far were allowed to stay in their monasteries and convents (except the Grey Friars).
 Only when the last monk or nun had died was the monastery added to the property of the Crown.
 Thus, except for fiercer procedures followed especially by bishop Peder Palladius on Zealand, the Reformation became a relatively bloodless affair in Denmark.

 England, Ireland, and Wales

 The Dissolution of the Monasteries was the administrative and legal process between 1536 and 1541 by which Henry VIII disbanded monasteries, priories, convents and friaries in England, Wales and Ireland; appropriated their income, disposed of their assets and provided for their former members.
-He was given the authority to do this in England and Wales by the Act of Supremacy, passed by Parliament in 1534, which made him Supreme Head of the Church in England, thus separating England from Papal authority; and by the Suppression of Religious Houses Act 1535 and the Second Suppression Act (1539).
-Although some monastic foundations dated back to Anglo-Saxon England, the overwhelming majority of the 825 religious communities dissolved by Henry VIII owed their existence to the wave of monastic enthusiasm that had swept England and Wales in the 11th and 12th centuries; in consequence of which religious houses in the 16th century controlled appointment to about a third of all parish benefices, and disposed of about half of all ecclesiastical income.
-The dissolution still represents the largest legally enforced transfer of property in English history since the Norman Conquest.
+He was given the authority to do so in England and Wales by the Act of Supremacy, passed by Parliament in 1534, which made him Supreme Head of the Church in England, thus separating England from Papal authority, and by the Suppression of Religious Houses Act 1535 and the Second Suppression Act (1539).

+Although some monastic foundations dated back to Anglo-Saxon England, the overwhelming majority of the 825 religious communities dissolved by Henry VIII owed their existence to the wave of monastic enthusiasm that had swept England and Wales in the 11th and 12th centuries.
+The 16th-century religious houses, therefore, controlled appointments to about a third of all parish benefices and disposed of about half of all ecclesiastical income.
+The dissolution remains the largest legally enforced transfer of property in English history since the Norman Conquest.